September 3, 2020

 - Week 2: Breastfeeding

-- Week 3: Pregnancy disorders and complications
+- Week 3: Pregnancy complications

-- Week 4: Newborn care, reproductive health
+- Week 4: Newborn care, sexual health

 Other Classes and Support Groups